hasankhadra/provectus-internship-task/README.md

 ### Linux Shell

 1. List processes listening on ports 80 and 443 - solution: `netstat -ltnp | grep -w ':80|443'`
-Note that the list of processes was very big and couldn't fit in one screen shot.
 2. List process environment variables by given PID - solution: ``sudo cat /proc/`pgrep 'the process name'`/environ``
 ![environ](env.png)
 3. Launch a python program my_program.py through CLI in the background. solution: `nohup python3 my_program.py &`